l-mayorga/todo-list-app/README.md

 ## Additionals features:

-Can add task using return key
+Can add tasks using `return`

 ## Known bugs:

-Completting a task may move the wrong task to the bottom
+Completing a task may move the wrong task to the bottom